 5. Prevent Ice Cream Freezer Burn

 We often have multiple varieties of ice cream in the house.
-We usually store it downstairs in our deep freezer as the deep freezer is better to prevent freezer burn, but once we open a container, we bring it up to the “kitchen freezer” as the kids call it!
+We usually store it downstairs in our deep freezer, as the deep freezer is better at preventing freezer burn, but once we open a container, we bring it up to the “kitchen freezer”.

 Have you ever packed sunscreen, lotion, or any other liquid item for vacation… only to discover the item leaked all over your suitcase?

-10. Keep Your Bananas From Ripening Too Quickly
+10. Prevent Your Bananas From Ripening Too Quickly

 If your bananas are going bad too quickly, give this a try.
-Or, you could always just toss them in the freezer for banana bread or smoothies!
+Or, you could always just toss them in the freezer for banana bread!

-There you have it, 10 of my favorite non-traditional ways to use Glad Press ‘n Seal wrap.
+There you have it, a few non-traditional ways to use Glad Press’n Seal wrap.

 debbie ann chirico says